EricssonResearch/dnt/miki/doc/inispec.md

 When the action pipeline is finished, the memory used for the packet is automatically reclaimed, there is no need to explicitely drop it.

-TODO the source of values in `add`, `edit` can be properties of an interface, like destination IP or MAC
+TODO the source of values in `add`, `edit` can be properties of an interface, like IP or MAC address

-TODO do we want to use a header field as the source of a value?

 TODO do we allow adding a header with a name that already exists (e.g. `add svlan` when we already have an svlan)?
-If the existing or the new one has a custom name then this problem doesn't arise.
+If the existing or the new one has a custom name then this problem doesn't arise. -> No, don't allow this.

 ## objects